 10 to 15 years

-Goes well with chicken bouillabaisse, grilled andouillette, rabbit, etc.
+Pairs well with chicken bouillabaisse, grilled andouillette sausage, rabbit

 Robert Parker - Wine Advocate

-Offering pretty aromas of strawberry, cherry and orange peel, the 2018 Bourgogne Pinot Noir La Myotte is medium-bodied, elegant and fine, with a lovely core of bright fruit, powdery tannins and a long, mineral finish.
-Made from Pinot Noir vines planted in the 1960s, this late terroir has produced a serious, vibrant wine this year, and while only entitled to the regional appellation, it will more than reward some bottle age.
+Offering lovely aromas of strawberry, cherry, and orange peel, the 2018 Bourgogne Pinot Noir La Myotte is medium-bodied, elegant, and refined, with a lovely core of bright fruit, powdery tannins, and a long, mineral finish.
+Made from Pinot Noir vines planted in the 1960s, this late-ripening terroir has produced a serious and vibrant wine this year, and although it is only entitled to the regional appellation, it will greatly benefit from some bottle aging.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France